So you’re thinking of moving to Edinburgh?

 Pros of living in Edinburgh

-- You get to live in a city with a medieval castle as its centerpiece.
+- You get to live in a city with a medieval castle as its centrepiece.
 Edinburgh Castle is a sight you will never take for granted, and because it sits high up on castle rock, it can be viewed from far across the city.

 - Free healthcare.
 It can be a little hard to get an appointment, but who can complain about free healthcare?
 The NHS is amazing.